MvBonin/wingpanel-community-indicators/README.md

-# Wingpanel Ayatana-Namarupa-Compatibility Indicator (Community Version)
+# Wingpanel Community Indicators (Ayatana support)

 This fork combines ayatana indicators with the namarupa project, giving the user more freedom of decision, what to show where.